 The Home Office has a LOT of work to contend with at present.
 An entire new immigration system is being designed to deal with EU/EEA nationals who theoretically, from the end of December 2020, will need to apply for a visa if they wish to stay in the UK to work or live for more than six months.

-Given that the recommendations provided by the Law Commission are comprehensive, and that nothing is achieved at speed by Whitehall, we hazard a guess that we will have to live with the Immigration Rules as they are for some time yet.
+Given that the recommendations provided by the Law Commission are comprehensive, and that nothing is achieved at speed by Whitehall, we will have to live with the Immigration Rules as they are for some time yet.
+For expert assistance with your immigration matter, get in touch with our experienced immigration solicitors.

 It's a shame that you dont have an 'Excellent' star rating on here, as my experience with Reiss Edwards is nothing short of an excellent rating.
 They handled my application for an Indefinite Leave to remain in April 2014 and did my husband's one very recently including my daughter.
 Every time i have approached them, they have continued to treat me with courtesy, respect and patience.
 Amar was indeed a very thorough and professional gentleman.
 He is very knowledgeable, corporative and engaging.
 He responded to my emails, calls and enquiries promptly.
 He was always reassuring.
 I could not have asked for a better Immigration service.
 I would recommend them over and over again for anyone looking for an immigration advice.
 They gave me a free immigration advice when i called them, and the quality of the advice was something other charge thousands for.
 If you need a particular, name, Amar would be it.
 He exemplifies, for me, the true, professional gentleman.
 He is a valuable asset to Reiss Edwards.